 My grieving child is misbehaving.
 What should I do?

 Younger children can seem to move in and out of their grief, a bit like they’re jumping in and out of a puddle.
-This is normal and is a child’s way of coping with their grief.
+This is normal and is a child’s way of coping with difficult feelings.
 To find out more about puddle jumping, watch our short animated film.

 For how long will my child grieve?

 Grief is not something you 'get over' but people can learn to manage their grief.
-How a child grieves How a child grieves will be affected by a variety of factors including their relationship with person, how they died and your child’s age and understanding.
+How a child grieves will be affected by a variety of factors including their relationship with the person, how they died, and your child’s age and understanding.
 With support from adults around them, they will learn to adjust to life as it has become, rather than how it used to be, even though their loss will always be with them.

 Will my child need any time off school and if so, how much?